SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 df3 <- aggregate(SWLSMean~Category, data = cleaned_data, mean)
 ```

 * Finding: In countries that have very high human development category, the life satisfaction mean scores are the highest.
 In countries that have low human development category, the life satisfaction mean scores are the lowest.
-In countries that have medium human development category, the life satisfaction mean scores are the higher than those from high human development category.
+In countries that have medium human development category, the life satisfaction mean scores are a little bit higher than those from high human development category.

 #### Conclusion
 It appears from the data that procrastination is a first world problem, procrastination is a luxury that only those that are in high to very highly developed countries can afford.
 Whether this occurs in these countries because of selection bias, only countries with secure social welfare programs provide this segment of the population an opportunity to participate in these surveys, or if it is that only with higher standards of living are people able to procrastinate it is difficult to tell from this data.